 Is the A level a separate qualification?

 Yes.
 A level English Literature is a stand-alone qualification.

 How is the A level course assessed?

 The course is assessed by a combination of open book examinations and a single coursework element.
 What will the course involve?

 The course will involve the detailed analytical study of the primary texts (prose, poetry and drama) and the use of a range of secondary critical texts to support and strengthen students' own original interpretations.
 Students will be required to participate in group discussion, give individual presentations and engage in extensive independent research.
 The willingness to challenge their own views and those of others is an essential skill.
 Future Careers?

 The study of A Level English Literature provides a good grounding which prepares students for a range of careers: journalism, publishing, editorial work, and broadcasting.

 For more information contact Miss Harper

 Email: Helen.Harper@modschools.org

 Film Studies AS/A Level

 EDUQAS A670Q5

+INTEGRITY • COMMITMENT • RESPECT

+Who should consider studying this course?

 Students should ideally have at least a Grade 4 at GCSE English as the course has a strong written focus.
-If you have a general interest in films and enjoy finding out about film making then
+If you have a general interest in films and enjoy finding out about film making then this course will contain something for you.

+What units are studied and how are they assessed?

 Component 1:

-Varieties of film and Filmmaking Written exam 21⁄2 hours - 35%

-This unit will comprise of six feature length films, two from each of the following topics: Hollywood 1930-1990; American film since 2005 and British film since 1995.
+Varieties of film and Filmmaking Written exam 21⁄2 hours - 35% This unit will comprise of six feature length films, two from each of the following topics: Hollywood 1930-1990; American film since 2005 and British film since 1995.
 This year we will be studying; Some Like it Hot, One Flew Over the Cuckoos Nest, Sightseers, Shaun of the Dead, Selma and Captain Fantastic.